 In this case, I luckily had a serious production in place with a comfortable, substantial budget.
 I’m a co-producer; I try not to get involved in the rest, but I do try to be very democratic.
 I know the core group share the same pay.
 There’s a lot of equanimity that goes into it, because the film doesn’t have any main characters.
 I made it a point not to have a main character.

-Something I was told in journalism school is to never pay your sources, because that compromises the relationship.
+I was told in journalism school to never pay your sources, because that compromises the relationship.
 But I’m often curious about documentaries, which blur the lines a bit; the subjects are also performing, so there’s labor involved.
 In your films that performance aspect is even stronger.

 Maybe this is the reason I am now disenchanted with documentary—in the end, documentary is never delivering truth, it’s delivering believability.
 It is a politically catastrophic tool.
 We Americans went through a presidency where believability became truth.
 Documentary can only deliver an experience which is altered.
 A filmmaker and a subject will never inhabit the same space in life; they’re going to do it for a little bit and then never meet again, most likely, so it’s already an altered state.
 The documentary only tells that experience: there’s nothing truer than that.
 Paying is just another factor that goes into it.
 The question is, what can payment do?
 Trigger a performance?
 OK, well, then the performance is the foundation of the documentary.
 Or if people are only involved because of pay…